Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 The Rail Trail

-Coombs is located on Highway 4Aaren’trni Highway), approximately 9 km west of Parksville on Vancouver Island.
-Highway 4A is the main highway across the Island that connects the east and west coast.
-This is why Coombs is such a popular stop on the long drive to Tofino and Ucluelet.
+Coombs is located on Highway 4A (Alberni Highway), approximately 9 km west of Parksville on Vancouver Island.
+Highway 4A is the main highway across the Island, connecting the east and west coasts, which is why Coombs is such a popular stop on the long drive to Tofino and Ucluelet.

 North Island Wildlife Recovery Centre

 Tucked in the small farming community of Errington, you will find a world-class wildlife recovery centre.
-Since 1986 this eight-acre rehabilitation facility has cared for ill, injured or orphaned cougars, bears, wolves, and birds.
-Along with caring for these creatures, the centre takes great pride in providing the public with extensive education programs.
+Since 1986, this eight-acre rehabilitation facility has cared for ill, injured, or orphaned cougars, bears, wolves, and birds.
+In addition to caring for these creatures, the centre takes great pride in providing the public with extensive education programs.

-Located near Errington, Englishman River Falls features not only a great campground but two beautiful waterfalls to view as well.
-Even if you aren’t interested in camping, make sure to stop and take a short walk to the falls.
+Located near Errington, Englishman River Falls features a great campground and two beautiful waterfalls to view.
+Even if you aren't interested in camping, make sure to stop and take a short walk to the falls.
 During the summer, a crystal clear pool at the base of the lower falls turns into one of the best swimming holes in the area.
 In the Fall, the park becomes a prime viewing area for the return of spawning salmon.

 Little Qualicum Falls Provincial Park

 This is by far one of the most beautiful parks on Vancouver Island.
-You will find impressive waterfalls cascading down a rocky gorge in a beautiful foresit’ssetting.
-Walking trails around the park offer picturesque views of the river and provide access to the upper and lower falls.
+At Little Qualicum Falls, impressive waterfalls cascade down a rocky gorge in a beautiful forest setting.
+Walking trails around the park offer picturesque river views and provide access to the upper and lower falls.

 Cathedral Grove